 8. Don’t panic

 It’s not always obvious for you to know everything.
 There may be some questions which you find beyond your knowledge.
 At such times, do not panic or be afraid.
 Because this can affect your brain badly making it blank.
 This way you won’t be even able to answer those questions which you knew initially.
 Think wisely, be calm and focused.
 You will have plenty of time to think and frame the answers to all questions.
 All you need is to act sensibly to keep yourself boosted up with full confidence.

 9. Check your answer sheet

 After you have completed the paper don’t forget to check your answer sheet and that even twice at least.
 Check what you have written.
-Many times while tallying the answers, we come across the silly mistakes which would have been left unaltered if were not checked.
-Check if you havn’t skipped any question.
-Also make sure that you have written your roll number neatly and properly before handing over the sheet to examiner.
+Many times while tallying the answers, we come across silly mistakes that would have been left unaltered if were not checked.
+Check if you haven't skipped any question.
+Also, make sure that you have written your roll number neatly and properly before handing over the sheet to the examiner.

 All the very best!!!